Richardson Oliver Insights on the challenges of IP Teams

 How has Cipher helped take away some of that inefficiency?

 We now have several clients where we have helped them build a classifier or worked with the Cipher team to build a classifier to try to understand the landscape.
 For example, we’ve just done a project in the last week or so where a client wanted to select a manufacturer to help with a specific technology.
-The candidates included 5 companies all owning tens of thousands of patents.
-There’s was no easy way using conventional search software to get a good read-out of what did they own in or adjacent to the focus technology.
-With Cipher we built a classifier to understand what was in this space and not just for the 5 companies, but for everyone.
+The candidates included 5 companies, all owning tens of thousands of patents.
+There was no easy way to use conventional search software to get a good read-out of what they owned in or adjacent to the focus technology.
+With Cipher, we built a classifier to understand what was in this space and not just for the 5 companies but for everyone.
 We were able to get the whole universe of everybody out there that has these patents.

 And did that reveal things that were unknown prior to the project?

-I firmly believe in models, but recognise that despite all models being wrong, some are extremely useful.
-When we use classifiers, we know that there will be inaccuracies but it’s a reliable model that helps us understand what’s out there.
-We’re going to miss some patents that should be in and we’re going to have some patents in it that have no relevance to it.
+I firmly believe in models but recognize that despite all models being wrong, some are extremely useful.
+When we use classifiers, we know that there will be inaccuracies, but it’s a reliable model that helps us understand what’s out there.
+We’re going to miss some patents that should be in, and we’re going to have some patents in it that have no relevance to it.

 What classifiers enable you to do is look at the universe and figure out things that are simply unknown.
 We focus on the fact that there was no way to systematically get to the same level of patent intelligence previously.
 It’s a big deal when you find a company with a significant patent holding that you have never even thought of.